 Additionally, how do you think your clicks will perform?
 Let’s say that 2% of your AdWords clicks turn into paying customers.
 Is there any reason to expect people clicking on this banner ad to be more likely to buy?
 Any reason to think they’ll be less likely to buy?

 Assuming you can live with the cost-per-click you’ve estimated, and assuming that you believe the clicks from your ads will perform well enough to justify their cost, ask the ad salesperson for proof of their impression estimates, CTR, and any other stats/facts they’ve given you.
 Most salespeople should be able to provide you with a screenshot of Google Analytics data (or similar) and some sort of stat software output.

 If documentation isn’t available, be very careful.
 It’s not at all unheard of for ad salespeople to fudge the numbers.

 Now that you have documentation to go with your CPC estimate, it’s time to ask for a discount.
 One of the best ways to ask for a reduced rate is to tell the ad salesperson what you’re paying per click on other websites, and ask them to reduce the CPM to match that price.

-You can also try asking the salesperson to sell you their advertising on a cost per click basis.
-Explain that you’re happy to pay $2 per click, for example, and that you’ll work with them on the banner you use, the placement location, etc. to get to a “win-win” situation.
+You can also try asking the salesperson to sell you their advertising on a cost-per-click basis.
+Explain that you’re happy to pay $2 per click, for example, and that you’ll work with them on the banner you use, and the placement location to get to a “win-win” situation.
 Most publishers would prefer to sell you advertising on an impression basis (it’s easier), but some will work with you on a cost per click basis if you ask.